Zianon Pazniak: Russia

-He has also been highly critical of the Russian opposition to Putin, stating that one of the main leaders Alexei Navalny, after his death, was an imperialist who hated a free Belarus, and would surpass Putin if given the chance.
+Pazniak has been highly critical of the Russian opposition to Putin, stating after Alexei Navalny's death that Navalny was an "imperialist who hated a free Belarus" and would have surpassed Putin in that regard if given the chance.
 He stated Navalny's real influence on Russian politics was zero.
 On Alexei's wife, Yulia Navalnaya, and called her a puppet of Putin and the FSB, and an imperialist also.

 Germany

 He has accused certain German political circles of being willing to give up Belarus to Russia for economic benefits like cheap transit routes for gas and goods.
 He states Germany views Belarus as a source of cheap labor and talent, and states that Germany uses its influence within the European Union to shape Eastern European geopolitics.
-He has suggested that Germany wants Poland to border Russia via the Bug River to strengthen Poland's dependence on the EU, instead of Belarus, and generally that Berlin wants to impose order on Eastern Europe.
+He suggested that Germany seeks to impose order on Eastern Europe and wants Poland to border Russia via the Bug River (instead of Belarus) to strengthen Polish dependence on the EU.

 European Union

-Pazniak has been critical of the European Union.
-He stated that during the late 1990s, when he spoke with European politicians, he stated that, unlike the Americans, they did not know what Belarus was going through and said there was an "infantilism" regarding Russia among European politicians.
+Pazniak has been highly critical of the European Union.
+Pazniak recalled speaking with European politicians in the late 1990s, saying that, unlike the Americans, they failed to grasp Belarus's situation and demonstrated an "infantilism" regarding Russia.
 He called the union a giant bureaucratic monster.
-He has also rejected the German-French idea of a centralized European federation, since he argues that it lacks a shared spiritual foundation and abandons Christian traditions, which will lead to the union's certain demise.
+He has rejected the German-French concept of a centralized European federation, arguing that it lacks a shared spiritual foundation and has abandoned Christian traditions, which he believes will lead to the Union's eventual demise.
 He instead supported sovereign nations in Europe that still share values, but not a uniformity and envisioned a feature that was closely in line to the Scandinavian and Baltic countries.

 He has extensively criticized the EU economic sanctions on Belarus, which he says put Belarus's sovereignty in danger and make Lukashenko want to build a closer relationship with Russia.
-He has also criticized the European Union's response to past presidential elections, saying they responded with vague, bureaucratic language that ultimately legitimized the results in "deepened Belarus's subjugation".
+He has also criticized the European Union's response to past presidential elections, arguing that their response used vague, bureaucratic language that ultimately legitimized the results and "deepened Belarus's subjugation".